Gravity-mediated entanglement via infinite-dimensional systems: No mediation of entanglement via classical infinite-dimensional systems

 and therefore $\phi^*(\omega)$ is a state on $\cc$.
-Moreover, channels are always bounded (see Proposition 5 in~\cite{kuramochi2020}), and thus, the dual map $\phi^*$ is weak*-continuous (see Proposition 1.3 in Chapter VI of~\cite{conway2007}).
+Moreover, channels are always bounded~\cite{russo1966note}, and thus, the dual map $\phi^*$ is weak*-continuous (see Proposition 1.3 in Chapter VI of~\cite{conway2007}).

 An interaction between $A$ and $G$ can be described by a channel of the form $T_{\ca\cg} : \ca \otimes \cg \rightarrow \ca \otimes \cg$.
 To ensure that the interaction between $A$ and $G$ occurs locally, we will describe the total channel by a product channel that acts on $A$ and $G$ independently of $B$, that is, by a channel of the form $T_{\ca\cg} \otimes \phi_{\cb}$, where $\phi_\cb : \cb \rightarrow \cb$ is a channel as well.
 Note that some care has to be taken here: in general, the map $T_{\ca\cg} \otimes \phi_{\cb}$ is only well-defined on the algebraic tensor product $(\ca \otimes \cg) \odot \cb$.
-In general, additional assumptions may be needed to ensure that there is a unique extension of this map to a channel on $\ca\otimes\cg \otimes \cb$.
-For example, according to~\cite[Proposition 4.23]{takesaki1979}, a unique extension as a channel exists if the two algebras $\ca\otimes\cg$ and $\cb$ are composed via the minimal tensor product.
-Here, we make the assumption that there exists a unique extension as a channel, because otherwise, the physical description of our scenario (as in Figure~\ref{setup}) would not even make sense: we certainly only need to worry about the mediation of entanglement by \textit{physically implementable} channels, i.e.\ by $T_{\ca\cg}$ that can actually be implemented locally on $AG$ consistent with the parallel existence of $B$.
+In general, additional assumptions may be needed to ensure that there is an extension of this map to a channel on $\ca\otimes\cg \otimes \cb$, and Example~\ref{ExNonexistence} in the appendix shows a case where an extension of this kind does not exist.
+If a completely positive and thus continuous extension exists, it is unique, since $(\ca\otimes\cg)\odot\cb$ is dense in $\ca\otimes\cg\otimes\cb$.
+For example, according to~\cite[Proposition 4.23]{takesaki1979}, an extension as a channel exists if the two algebras $\ca\otimes\cg$ and $\cb$ are composed via the minimal or the maximal tensor product.
+Here, we make the assumption that there exists an extension as a channel, because otherwise, the physical description of our scenario (as in Figure~\ref{setup}) would not even make sense: we certainly only need to worry about the mediation of entanglement by \textit{physically implementable} channels, i.e.\ by $T_{\ca\cg}$ that can actually be implemented locally on $AG$ consistent with the parallel existence of $B$.